 Since we began the Race42012 electoral map updates back in May, Governor Mitt Romney has never led when there are no tossups.
 The question as we approached Election Day over the past week, then, was whether or not he would finally take the lead this morning in our final prediction.
-As difficult as this is to post, reality has to be faced: the final prediction is that President Barack Obama will succeed in his bid to be re-elected tomorrow.
+Our final prediction is this: President Barack Obama will succeed in his bid to be re-elected tomorrow.

 On Wednesday or Thursday of last week, I began really thinking through what this final prediction was going to look like – and as I began looking at all the polls, advertising, campaign schedules, and other data available, I began to realize it all pointed in one direction: unless something changed in favor of Governor Romney, President Obama was going to win this race.
 And since Thursday, things seem to have broken not in favor of Romney, but against him.
 State polls shifted to Obama.
 National polls which once showed a 5-7 point Romney lead shrunk to show a tied race.
 Stops in states like Virginia and Florida were added to Romney’s schedule late when those were states he was already supposed to have sewn up.
 Perhaps most of all, President Obama’s job approval rating has rebounded to sit at or above 50% in five different surveys (51% in Rasmussen and CNN, 50% in ABC/WaPo, FOXNews, and CBS News).
 In fact, in every recent national survey, Obama’s job approval rating is now at 49% or higher.